-This activity was re-posed in Plan Year 2014 to Re-Certification of Elderly and Disabled to Every Three Years for both Public Housing residents and Section 8 Tenants.
-Refer to B-10.
+Plan Year: 1999 Implemented: 1999 Refer to D. Closed-Out Activities This activity was changed in Plan Year 2014 to Re-Certification of Elderly and Disabled to Every Three Years for both Public Housing residents and Section 8 Tenants.

 PH-4 Change in Employment Income